 A devastating fire in 1914 wiped out many of the businesses on First Street near the depot, but there was no incentive to rebuild the commercial district due to the recent drop in population.
 Towards the end of the century, Rocklin was pulled into the orbit of Sacramento.
 Sold and divided, Spring Valley Ranch is now home to thousands of people living in planned communities.
 Evidence of the estate, such as granite bridges and the Placer County Citrus Colony clubhouse, can still be found with a little sleuthing.
 Prior to the development of the southern ranch lands, renowned photographer Ansel Adams was hired to photograph the landscape in 1962 as part of a promotional campaign.
 The shots captured the splendid beauty of Rocklin’s gnarled oaks and granite outcroppings; luckily, many of these natural features were incorporated into parks and trails within the new neighborhoods for all to enjoy.

 Amtrak does not provide ticketing or baggage services at this station, which is served by two daily trains.
-The Capitol Corridor is primarily financed through funds made available by the California Department of Transportation.
+The Capitol Corridor route is primarily financed and operated in partnership with the State of California.
+It is managed by the Capitol Corridor Joint Powers Authority (CCJPA), which partners with Amtrak, the Union Pacific Railroad, Caltrans and the communities comprising the CCJPA to continue development of a cost-effective, viable and safe intercity passenger rail service.